How to create a CRUD API with ASP.NET Core and Insight.Database

 Create GetAllProducts stored procedure

-Now, you need the GetAllProducts stored procedure.
+Now, let’s write the GetAllProducts stored procedure.

-Depending on your workplace, you will have to follow a naming convention.
-For example, sp_Products_GetAll.
+Depending on our workplace, we should follow a naming convention for stored procedures.
+For example, sp_<TableName>_<Action>.

 CREATE PROCEDURE [dbo].[GetAllProducts]